-- You can run the same action more than once. - If you use the "Catastrophe" or the "Spots" actions, I recommend you paint the layer mask with a black brush, to hide some spots. - Try to change the layer opacity or the blending mode.
+- You can run the same action more than once. - If you use the "Catastrophe", the "Frame mould", or the "Spots" actions, I recommend you paint the layer mask with a black brush, to hide some spots. - Try to change the layer opacity or the blending mode.